stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 Without covering too many specifics, our Schedules v3 project involved moving from more static/old-school PERT-based scheduling, to more dynamic, probabilistic-based scheduling (i.e. using Monte Carlo simulations both within and across multiple schedules).

-While cool in-and-of-itself, with various greenfield features & entities, the new approach was also going to cause a lot of churn in our core `Task` entity (which stores things like who is doing what, on what date, for what expected duration, etc), which is a core part of both the old & new schedules, as it handles:
+While very cool by itself, with various greenfield features & sub-entities, the revamped schedule feature was also going to cause a lot of churn in our core `Task` entity, which stores things like which Trade is performing the work, on what date, for what expected duration, etc., as the `Task` entity is used for:

-1. Core scheduling features (PERT planning, Gantt charts, assignees, etc.), as well as
+1. Core scheduling features (PERT planning, Gantt charts, assignees, etc.),
-2. Schedule-adjacent features like task checklists, required sign-off documentation, and trade cost/client revenue information.
+2. Schedule-adjacent features like task checklists, required sign-off documentation, and trade cost/client revenue information, and
-3. And, of course, drives various data-lake business intelligence reports.
+3. Miscellaneous data-lake business intelligence reports.

-The challenge is that the new scheduling feature wanted to **replace ~50% of the "core scheduling feature"** / `Task` entity` with a very different, probabilistic-based scheduling approach, but keep: a) the __other 50%__ of "core scheduling", as well as b) all the "schedule-adjacent" features, and c) BI reports all as unaware-as-possible about the new scheduling approach.
+The challenge is that the new scheduling feature **replaced ~50% of the "core scheduling" data and relations"** of `Task` with different, probabilistic-based scheduling, but a) __kept the other 50% of "core scheduling" data__ (like basic start/end/durations), as well as b) needed __continued integration with many the "schedule-adjacent" features__ and BI reporting.

 ### ...this seems coupled?

-There is a tangent/future post about "how/why is `Task` co-mingled with the other schedule-adjacent features?", but my tldr is that cross-feature cohesion is essentially the raison d'etre (reason for being) for custom software systems, because it lets users, and data, stay highly-contextual & interconnected.
+A fair ask is "how/why is the `Task` entity co-mingled with the other schedule-adjacent features?", but my tldr is that, personally, I generally think that cross-feature **domain model** cohesion is the primary raison d'etre (reason for being) for custom software systems, because it lets users, and data, stay highly-contextual & interconnected.

-Granted, there's also the tangent of whether this coupling should happen via FKs in a monolith, or APIs in microservices, both of which will face the same v1/v2 migration challenge but with different pros & cons, but, again, that's a separate post. :-)
+Basically they're all in a single entity graph, which is how the business & end-users of "a single product", or "a single line of business" want to think of the system; and so we should strive to keep that graph connected as long as possible, i.e. until you hit post-IPO/FAANG-level size of teams/data/entities.

+That said, outside the connected domain model, neither the code for our core scheduling algorithms (like PERT's earliest start/earliest finish) or the new Monte Carlo simulations lives directly in the entities/domain model `Task.ts` itself, but instead are either utility libraries or, for Monte Carlo sims, a separate stateless microservice dedicated to running the simulations (it turns out JavaScript is not the best language for "run this simulation many times in a tight loop").

 ## Goals

-So our goals were to:
+Back to the `Task` entity, our goals were to:

 1. Leave existing data/projects using Task v1 largely in-place,

    Thankfully both our product team & field ops were onboard with leaving all existing projects on the tasks/schedule v1 feature, as the v1 -> v2 migration for existing data would be painful/extremely expensive/and likely create nonsense/unuseful data anyway.
 Instead, we'll just let all existing projects run-out on v1.

-2. Setup new data/projects using Task v2 (when released),
+2. Setup only net-new data/projects using Task v2 (when released),

 3. Have the "Task v1" and "Task v2" features know as little about the other as possible, and

-4. Have rest of the system's `Task`-adjacent features be largely agnostic about the v1/v2 dichotomy
+4. Have rest of the system's `Task`-adjacent features be largely agnostic about the v1/v2 dichotomy.

-And, of course, minimize both our short-term and long-term pain.
+And, of course, minimize both our short-term implementation and long-term maintenance pain.

 ## Auditing Existing Usage